Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Name the field Namespace

-While the term “namespace” name is technically accurate from an import perspective, it could be confused with implicit namespace packages.
+While the term “namespace” is technically accurate from an import perspective, it could be confused with implicit namespace packages.

 Serving the RECORD file